dmorse/pscfpp/README.md

 and paths to head and library files for external dependencies.
 If the default options are not adequate, edit this file as needed.

-## Command Line Syntax for In
+## Command line syntax (invoking a program)

 Pscf++ is a package containing several different SCFT programs designed for different geometries, different algorithms or different hardware.
 Executable names (given above) are:

-   - pscf_fd1d : 1D finite-difference program
+   - pscf_fd : 1D finite-difference program

    - pscf_pcNd : CPU based programs for N=1,2, or 3 dimensional periodic
      structures